TiffanyNwanne/Drug-Interaction-Checker-Database/README.md

 ## **1. Introduction**

 The Drug Interaction Checker app is designed to help users identify potential drug interactions, categorize medications, and provide relevant warnings.
-To support this functionality, a relational database was created in **PostgreSQL** on **Supabase**, ensuring data integrity, scalability, and efficient querying.
+To support this functionality, a relational database was created with **PostgreSQL** , ensuring data integrity, scalability, and efficient querying.

 This report outlines the **database schema design**, **table relationships**, and the rationale behind the chosen structure.